 Homework will be set for children on a Friday and I am asking children to return it on or before the following Friday.
 Homework will usually consist of a English and Maths piece.
 Much of the maths homework will be to complete tasks in the CGP books provided, to consolidate learning.
 In addition to this, children will be expected to practise key spellings and consolidate times tables knowledge.
-Leading up to the SATs, the children will be asked to complete daily homework to be returned the next day.

 Reading is a vital part of children's education.
 All children will have guided sessions in school.
 If you could try to hear your child read as often as possible and make a note of this in the 'Home/school diary' then this would be much appreciated and of great benefit to your child.
 Your child will need to build their reading 'stamina' in readiness for the end of key stage assessments as well as to prepare for the quantity of reading expected in year 7.